 Journalism and Disability

-Media coverage of visually impaired people can distress their subjects.
-One reason might be that visually impaired people disagree among themselves about the best ways to write and talk about their experiences and how they feel they’re perceived by
+Media coverage of visually impaired people can distress its subjects.
+It can’t help journalists that visually impaired people disagree among themselves about the best ways to write and talk about their experiences and how they feel they’re perceived

 Why Must the TSA Target Disabled and Elderly People?

-Hip and other joint replacements are made of metal, and so anyone who has an artificial joint triggers metal detector alarms.
-When the Transportation Security Administration is in charge, the alarm results in an automatic pat-down or full-body scan.
+Hip, knee and other joint replacements are made of metal, and so anyone who has an artificial joint triggers metal detector alarms.
+The alarm results in an automatic pat-down or full-body scan.
+Who is most likely to have replacement joints?
+The

 The Ophthalmologist